10–24 November 2017

 Day 3 The day will be spent at Abuko Nature Reserve.
 Although small, it encloses a remnant area of riverine forest as well as some savannah.
 Protected since 1916 as a water catchment area, with a fence that keeps domestic livestock out, Abuko abounds with birds.
 On the pools are Long-tailed Cormorant, African Darter, Hamerkop, Black-crowned Night-heron and Black-headed and Striated Herons, whilst in the forest Western Grey Plantain-eater and Guinea and Violet Turacos are the most conspicuous species together with African Grey and African Pied Hornbills.
 Early in the morning we will have our best chance of locating the shy Ahanta Francolin.
 Small birds are often not easy to see in the canopy or the undergrowth, especially in the heat of the day, but we can remain in the shade and see many new species such as Blue-spotted Wood-dove, African Pygmy-kingfisher, Snowy-crowned Robin-chat, Grey-headed Bristlebill, Little Greenbul, African and Black-headed Paradise-flycatchers, Northern Puffback, Yellow-breasted Apalis, Green Hylia, African Golden Oriole, Western Bluebill, Orange-cheeked Waxbill and Spectacled Weaver.
 We will also try for the elusive Buff-spotted Woodpecker.
 Nile Crocodiles and Monitor Lizards occur here as well as Red Colobus and Green Vervet Monkeys and we may also see Bushbuck and Sitatunga.
 There is a very convenient stall selling cold drinks and snacks in the middle of the reserve by the animal orphanage and we will spend some time here as the water and food attract many birds.
 We will take lunch at a nearby restaurant in the heat of the day before returning to the reserve as bird activity often increases at about 17.00 and exciting species including Levaillant's and Klaas's Cuckoos and Sulphur-breasted Bushshrike have been found at the last gasp!

 Days 4–7 We will visit many areas with different habitats looking for new species.
 Brufut Woods, an area of protected woodland, often has roosting Long-tailed Nightjar and Verreaux’s Eagle-owl together with many other species including Double-spurred Francolin, Grey Kestrel, Lizard Buzzard, African Harrier-hawk, Black-billed Wood-dove, Swallow-tailed Bee-eater, Fanti Sawwing, Pied-winged Swallow, Red-winged Prinia, White Helmetshrike and Little Weaver.
-In some years, rarer species might include Western Violet-backed Sunbird.
-Lamin Fields has open grassland and agricultural areas where we will look for Greater Painted-snipe, Northern White-faced Owl, Pearl-spotted Owlet, Striped Kingfisher, Northern Black-flycatcher and Pin-tailed Whydah, whilst in the scattered trees we should see Vieillot's and Bearded Barbets and Red-eyed and Vinaceous Doves, while Dark Chanting-goshawks and Black-shouldered Kites often hunt over the area.
+In some years, rarer species may include Western Violet-backed Sunbird.
+Lamin Fields has open grassland and agricultural areas where we will look for Greater Painted-snipe, Northern White-faced Owl, Pearl-spotted Owlet, Striped Kingfisher, Northern Black-flycatcher and Pin-tailed Whydah, whilst in the scattered trees we should see Vieillot's and Bearded Barbets and Red-eyed and Vinaceous Doves, and Dark Chanting-goshawks and Black-shouldered Kites often hunt over the area.
 Tujering, with its scattered trees, is a reliable site for Lanner Falcon and a number of other localised species including Brown-backed Woodpecker, Black Scimitarbill, White-shouldered Black-tit, Yellow Penduline-tit, Brubru, Senegal Batis, White-fronted Black-chat, Senegal Eremomela, Singing and Whistling Cisticolas and Vitelline Masked-weaver.
 Tanji Bird Reserve is an excellent site for many species including Four-banded Sandgrouse, Cardinal Woodpecker, Yellow-fronted Tinkerbird, Common Gonolek, Northern Crombec, Scarlet-chested Sunbird and Western Palearctic migrants such as Melodious, Western Olivaceous and Subalpine Warblers and Common Nightingale.
 There is a gull and tern roost on the beach and, in amongst the numerous Grey-headed and Lesser Black-backed Gulls, we will look for the rarer Audouin’s, Slender-billed and Kelp Gulls.
 Terns should include Caspian, Common, Royal and Sandwich Terns with the occasional Lesser Crested Tern.
-The Faraba Banta Bush Track is an outstanding area for raptors and here we will look for Brown Snake-eagle, Bateleur, Martial, Tawny and Wahlberg's Eagles and African Hawk-eagle; African Green-pigeons can be found in the woodland and we usually have a ‘stake out’ for roosting Greyish Eagle-owl.
+The Faraba Banta Bush Track is an outstanding area for raptors and here we will look for Brown Snake-eagle, Bateleur, Martial, Tawny and Wahlberg's Eagles and African Hawk-eagle.
+African Green-pigeons can be found in the woodland and we usually have a ‘stake out’ for roosting Greyish Eagle-owl.
 Helmeted Guineafowl also occur here but are very shy and most likely we will only see feathers!
 Pirang, a failed attempt at a shrimp farm, was formerly an excellent place for Black Crowned-crane but they do not allow access now and it is likely that the birds are no longer present.
 Around the edges, however, we can often see many herons and waders and this is a reliable spot for Crested Lark, Black-faced Quailfinch and Yellow Bishop.
 Nearby is Pirang Forest where both White-spotted Flufftail and African Wood-owl have recently been recorded.
 Several other highly-localised species can also be found here including Green Crombec, Green Malkhoha and Collared Sunbird.
 We will visit Bund Road, Camalou Corner and the adjacent coast one afternoon to look for several species including the fast-declining White-fronted Plover, Lesser Crested Tern and Blue-cheeked Bee-eater.

 Day 8 Today we will have an early breakfast before heading into Banjul and catching the 07.00 ferry to Barra on the north bank arriving around 07.45.
 We will then head east along the north bank road making a number of stops at various wetland sites.
 The only town en route is Farafenni and this will be the only opportunity to buy drinks or a snack.
 Continuing east, we will soon reach a site where we have seen Savile’s Bustards in the past and we will take the opportunity to take lunch here whilst we search for them.
 Other birds we have found here in the past include White-bellied Bustard, Quail-plover (third Gambian record), Temminck’s Courser, Singing Bushlark and Flappet Lark.
 Continuing east, we will make several stops to look at the waterholes, where large numbers of birds come to drink in the heat of the day.
 Amongst numerous weavers we may see Namaqua Dove, Black-crowned Sparrow-lark, Cut-throat, Northern Paradise-whydah, Black-rumped Waxbill, Bush Petronia and Gosling’s Bunting (split from Cinnamon-breasted Bunting).
 Eventually we will arrive at the superb Kau-ur swamp, where we will look for the regular Egyptian Plovers together with Kittlitz's Plover and Collared Pratincole.
 Continuing our journey, and looking for Northern Anteater-chat, we will take another ferry to Georgetown Island, our base for the next two nights.
 The accommodation here is basic but with en-suite facilities and good food.